-The Army is developing a new maneuver short-range air defense system, or M-SHORAD, to perform short-range air defense (SHORAD).
-In the early 2000s, the Army divested SHORAD units from Army force structure to free up personnel to create other types of units deemed more mission-critical at the time.
-After 2005, SHORAD force structure was reduced to two battalions of Active Component Avenger systems and Counter-Rocket, Artillery and Mortar (C-RAM) batteries and seven Army National Guard Avenger battalions.
+The Army is developing a new maneuver short-range air defense system (M-SHORAD) to perform short-range air defense (SHORAD).
+On June 14, 2024, the Army designated the M-SHORAD the "SGT Stout" in honor of Sergeant (SGT) Mitchell William Stout, an Air Defense Artillery (ADA) soldier who won the Congressional Medal of Honor during the Vietnam War.
+In the early 2000s, the Army divested SHORAD ADA units from Army force structure to free up personnel to create other types of units deemed more mission-critical at the time.
+After 2005, SHORAD force structure was reduced to two battalions of Active Component (AC) Avenger systems and Counter-Rocket, Artillery and Mortar (C-RAM) batteries and seven Army National Guard (ARNG) Avenger battalions.
 Since 2005, there has been a dramatic increase in air and missile platforms threatening U.S. ground forces.
-The use of unmanned aerial systems (UASs) has increased exponentially and have been used successfully in a variety of conflicts, including the current Ukrainian conflict.
-Given the increase in threat and limited air defense assets available to Army divisions, the Army decided to improve the air defense posture of its maneuver forces.
+The use of uncrewed aerial systems (UASs)—also referred to as drones—has increased exponentially and have been used successfully in a variety of conflicts, including the current Ukrainian and Iranian conflicts.
+Given the increase in threat and limited air defense assets available to Army units, the Army decided to improve the air defense posture of its maneuver forces.

-In response to the growing aerial threat, the Army originally planned to field 144 M-SHORAD Increment 1 systems to four battalions and could field additional battalions in the future.
-Each M-SHORAD battalion would consist of 40 M-SHORAD systems, support vehicles and equipment, and about 550 soldiers.
-In April 2021, the 5th Battalion, 4th Air Defense Artillery Regiment received the first four of its M-SHORAD systems, becoming fully equipped in late 2022.
-In addition to the 144 systems designated for operational units, the Army planned to procure 18 additional systems for training, operational spares, and testing, for a total of 162 systems.
-Reportedly, as of June 2024, the Army envisioned building about 312 M-SHORAD systems but that number could increase based on force structure decisions.
+In response to the growing aerial threat, the Army originally planned to field 144 M-SHORAD Increment 1 systems to four battalions.
+Initially, each M-SHORAD battalion was to consist of 40 M-SHORAD systems, support vehicles and equipment, and about 550 soldiers.
+In April 2021, the 5th Battalion, 4th Air Defense Artillery Regiment received the first four of its M-SHORAD systems and becamed fully equipped in late 2022.

 Initially, there were three M-SHORAD variants, or "Increments," planned by the Army.